 The present imperative (with which must be taken the hortatory conjunctive, 1st pers. plur.), both positive and negative by μή, is used in general precepts (even to individuals) on conduct and action; on the other hand the aorist imperative (or conjunctive) is used in (the much less common) injunctions about action in individual cases.

 It perhaps goes without saying, but I must take the time to reiterate: this is not the meaning of aspect in the imperative.
 And it should not be surprising to anyone that after Blass makes this definitive sounding statement, he then goes on over the next two pages (the majority of his discussion on the topic) to lay out all of the exceptions.
 That should send up red flags to anyone looking at the meaning of a grammatical category.
 Clearly, Blass’ statement of meaning cannot be taken as schematic for either the imperfective or perfective imperatives.
-And when we look for “the meaning of X” that search should always be predicated on finding a schema for the category’s usage.
+And when we’re examining a grammatical category and look for “the meaning of X,” that search should always be predicated on finding a workable schema for the category’s usage.

 In the case of this usage—and it is a true usage despite what I have just said—we can tie Blass’ account of meaning to schema of the imperfective and perfective aspects by reframing his description in terms of an actual linguistic concept: referentiality.
 That is, imperfective imperatives being used for “general precepts on conduct and action” are, by definition, non-referential.
 At the time of utterance, there is no specific or definite situation that one could point to and say, “The speaker is talking about that.”
 Likewise, perfective imperatives used for “individual cases” are necessarily referential.
 The speaker is giving a command because she wants some event to come about by a specific person at a specific point in time.
 In the context of imperatives, that’s referentiality.
 The command either has a specific referent or it does not.